kuperov/fit/README.md

 ![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8.png)

 But now look at the measured altitude over the same distance.
 The Bridge is cambered, so that its center is higher than the edges, but the road certainly isn't as jagged as the chart below suggests.
-(The steep drop at the 2km mark marks the stairs at the North Sydney end.)
+(The steep drop at 2km marks the stairs at the North Sydney end.)
 In reality, the bike would have travelled a smooth path, passing between the measured points.
-So the vertical error, although probably not all that big in absolute terms, is certainly large relative to the total vertical distance travelled.
+So the vertical error, although probably not all that big in absolute terms, is certainly large relative to the total vertical distance travelled in a ride.

 ```r
 ggplot(commute, aes(y=altitude, x=distance)) +